biblibre/omeka-s-module-Search/README.md

 searched in the admin board.
 Note that there may be a cache somewhere, and they may be not searchable in the public sites.

-So when new items or new item sets are created, or when the item pool of a site or the item sets attached it are modified, a manual reindexation should be done in the Search board.
+So when the item pool of a site or the item sets attached to it are modified, a manual reindexation should be done in the Search board.
 This job can be done via a cron too (see your system cron).

 TODO